-Washington DC Injury Lawyers
+Washington DC Injury Claims

 The District of Columbia Court System is comprised of the Superior Court and the Court of Appeals.
 The Superior Court has five divisions: the Civil Division, the Criminal Division, the Family Division, the Domestic Violence Division and the Probate Division.
 Unlike most state courts, which are made up of different court systems that each have specific functions and separate jurisdictions, the Superior Court has jurisdiction over all legal matters in Washington D.C.
 The Court of Appeals handles all appeals of Superior Court cases.
 Any appeal from the District of Columbia Court of Appeals goes directly to the United States Supreme Court.

 The Superior Court is located in the heart of Washington D.C. at 500 Indiana Avenue, N.W. in the Judiciary Square.
 The main courthouse, the Moultrie Courthouse, contains most of the courtrooms and relevant administrative offices.
 It is just a few blocks from the United States Capital, Smithsonian and other historic attractions.
 The other buildings which comprise the Judiciary Square house many of the court agencies and services.

 The court itself has a Chief Judge and 61 associate judges.
 Each judge is assigned to a particular division for a designated length of time, usually 18 months to 2 years.
 During this time, the judge hears only cases filed in that Division.
 Our Washington DC injury lawyers have found this to be an extremely efficient system since each judge has only one area of the law to focus on at a time and are typically well-versed in current case law and trends.

 In general, the Civil Division of the Superior Court runs very smoothly and efficiently.
 While our attorneys have found that trial dates are often postponed by the court, the parties are always given ample notice, months usually, so that rearrangements can be made without any hardship or costs to the parties.